agile-ts/documentation/docs/Interfaces.md

 #### `key`

 The `key/name` of the Job which will be created and ingested into the `runtime`.
-Might get pretty useful during debug sessions, to see when which change has been passed through the `runtime`.
+Might get pretty useful during debug sessions to see when which change has been passed through the `runtime`.

 | Type                     | Default   | Required |